Möng Yang: History

+In 1532, Sawlon marched on his erstwhile ally, the Prome Kingdom, feeling that Prome had not provided sufficient support in their war against Ava.
+On his journey back to Möng Yang, a dispute between two factions arose in the Shan ruling elite, and Sawlon was assassinated by his own ministers.

-An incoherent confederation neglected to intervene in the first four years of Toungoo–Hanthawaddy War (1535–1541) in Lower Burma.
+The Shans neglected to intervene in the first four years of Toungoo–Hanthawaddy War (1535–1541) in Lower Burma.
 The saophas sent a force to relieve Prome from a new invasion only in 1539, and were ultimately unable to hold Prome against another Toungoo attack in 1542.

 In 1543, the Burmese ministers assassinated Thohanbwa and placed Hkonmaing, the saopha of Hsipaw, on the Ava throne.
-Möng Yang leaders, led by Sithu Kyawhtin, had to grudgingly agree to Hkonmaing's leadership in light of the Toungoo threat.The confederation's bickering resumed in full force after failed invasions leading to Toungoo forces taking Bagan in 1544 and Hkonmaing's death in 1546.
+Möng Yang leaders, led by Sithu Kyawhtin, had to grudgingly agree to Hkonmaing's leadership in light of the Toungoo threat.
+The confederation's bickering resumed in full force after failed invasions leading to Toungoo forces taking Bagan in 1544 and Hkonmaing's death in 1546.
 Sithu Kyawhtin set up a rival fiefdom in Sagaing across the river from Ava and finally drove out Mobye Narapati in 1552.

-The weakened Confederation proved no match for Bayinnaung's Toungoo forces.
-Bayinnaung captured Ava in 1555 and conquered all of Shan States in a series of military campaigns from 1556 to 1557.
+The weakened confederation proved no match for Bayinnaung's Toungoo forces.
+Bayinnaung captured Ava in 1555 and conquered all of the Shan States in a series of military campaigns from 1556 to 1557.
 A record of the conquest of Möng Yang in 1557 is mentioned in a bell inscription relating the conquests of King Bayinnaung.

-Occupied by the Taungoo dynasty of Burma between 1579 and 1584, the state was extinguished in 1604.
+Beginning with its subjugation by King Bayinnaung, the state was gradually integrated into the central Burmese administration, though still retaining its own native dynasty.
+Eventually, during the reign of Alaungpaya or possibly even as late as the end of the 18th century, native rule by Shan sawbwas in Möng Yang was permanently abolished in favour of centrally appointed Burmese governors.